ruiined/education-programs/README.md

 ### Conclusion

 It was a fun test and I thoroughly enjoyed the challenges I've encountered.
 I don't think I've felt this much adrenaline in awhile, as I wanted to do way more but was running out of time.
 I am fairly happy with the result (if that's ever possible), though very regretful I couldn't do a few features mentioned in the brief.

-P.S.
-I hope writing the readme doesn't count towards the test's time limits, I got a bit carried away :)

-## Instructions

-1. Install the dependencies
-2. `node backend/index.js` to run backend
-3. `npm start` to run the app in dev
-4. [http://localhost:3000](http://localhost:3000) to view it in the browser